Feb 12, 2026

 If you fall behind on payments, expect the lender to come after you hard.
 Some payday lenders engage in harassment, excessive phone calls, and even threats of legal action.

-Before committing to a payday loan, consider some smarter borrowing options that won’t drain your wallet.
+Before committing to a payday loan, consider some payday loan alternatives that just may be a bit easier on your wallet.

 ✅ Personal loans from credit unions: Credit unions often offer small personal loans with much lower interest rates than payday lenders.
 Many have options designed specifically for people in need of emergency cash without predatory fees.